Enoumy/difftastic/difft.1.md

 : When diffing a directory, output the results sorted by path.
 This is slower.

+**\-\-minimally-diff-comments-and-strings**

+: When diffing strings and comments, only color the parts of the string/comments that changed.

 **\-\-strip-cr**

 : Remove any carriage return characters before diffing.
 This can be helpful when dealing